echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB9.md

 ## Absorption
 Vitamin B9 is absorbed in the stomach and small intestine.
 It accumulates in the liver.
-Vitamin B9 absorption requires: vitamin B-complex.
+Vitamin B9 absorption requires: vitamin B-complex, Zinc.
 Vitamin B9 absorption is impaired by: vitamin B-complex deficiency, alcohol, tabacco, drugs (nonsteroidal anti-inflammatory drugs, anticonvulsant drugs, methotrexate, etc.)
 Excess vitamin B9 is eliminated through urine.